These documents will help you understand what you need to do when developing a hydropower scheme to generate electricity

 Hydropower schemes can have adverse impacts on the local environment, especially fish populations and other aspects of river ecology.
 Fish can be harmed if they pass through a turbine and some hydropower schemes can reduce flows in rivers, increase flood risk or adversely affect land drainage.
 The Environment Agency will assess applications before giving permission.

 Further information on the different types of hydropower and how to find an installer is provided in the guide ‘Harnessing hydroelectric power’.

 Guidance for hydropower development

 Read the Environment Agency’s guidance before you complete a pre-application form for your environmental permit.

 Hydropower environmental permit application stage 1: pre-application

-Before you make a formal application you need to complete the Environment Agency’s pre-application process.
+Before you make a formal application you should complete the Environment Agency’s pre-application process.
 This will ensure they understand what you are proposing and help them support you in preparing your formal application.

 Hydropower environmental permit application stage 2: formal application